Skynetexe/3D-Printed-Wall-E/README.md

 ## Links

-This project is a modification of [chillibasket's project](https://wired.chillibasket.com/3d-printed-wall-e/ "wired.chillibasket.com") z
+This project is mostly a modification of [chillibasket's project](https://wired.chillibasket.com/3d-printed-wall-e/ "wired.chillibasket.com")

-The following upgrades by other makers have been implemented:
+The following upgrades by other makers have also been implemented:

 ### Functional